 4. General anaesthetic.
 This is when you are completely put to sleep.
 There are always risks associated with general anaesthetic so it should not be done willy-nilly.
 It’s normally reserved for the trickiest of procedures such as very difficult wisdom teeth.
 This has to be done in a hospital because you need an anaesthetist there.

 I said it above but I will repeat my earlier point.
-If you are a nervous patient, the best thing you can do is learn how to care for your teeth.
+If you are a patient with dental anxiety, the best thing you can do is learn how to care for your teeth.
 The better care you take of your teeth, the less you will have to see your dentist.
 Preventing problems is much better than having treatment to cure them.